Klesse/opp-study-Cplusplus/README.md

 # C++ object-oriented programming study

-This are some studies that I've done for my OOP class at college.
+This are some studies that I've done for my OOP classes at college.
 The files approach some import concepts in OOP made in C++.

 # Study topics